James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1899 Académie Julian, Paris.
 First Honorable Mention for mythological

 painting.
 Académie Colarossi, Paris.
 Gold medal for figural

 1900 Michigan State Fair, Comstock Park, Michigan.
 Prize

 1903 Seventh-eighth Annual Exhibition, National Academy of Design, New York,

 January 3-February 1.
 (Morning and Rocky Soil) Pennsylvania Academy of the Fine Arts,

 Philadelphia (Husking Corn).
 Indiana State Fair, three watercolors and an oil still life (wins prizes

-Exhibition of the Society of Western Artists, Art Institute Of Chicago, December 29-January 24,1904.
+of the Society of Western Artists, Art Institute Of Chicago, December 29-January 24,1904.
+(Husking

 1904 Michigan State Fair.
 Tenth Annual Exhibition of the Society of Western Artists,

-March 13.
-(Husking Corn) Eightieth Annual Exhibition, National Academy of Design, December
+13. (Husking Corn) Eightieth Annual Exhibition, National Academy of Design, December 31-January

 1905 Second Annual Philadelphia Water Color Exhibition, April 3-29, Pennsylvania